Woman’s complaint leads to sexual assault charge against Calgary priest

-CALGARY — Police in Calgary have arrested a Catholic priest who is accused of sexually assaulting a woman in a church more than six years ago.
+CALGARY — A Catholic priest in Alberta is being accused of sexually assaulting a woman in a church more than six years ago.

-Investigators say the woman told them last October about assaults at St. Mark Roman Catholic Church in the city’s northeast between September and October 2012.
+Police investigators say the woman told them last October about assaults at St. Mark Roman Catholic Church in Calgary’s northeast between September and October 2012.

 The alleged victim, an adult woman, reported being sexually touched without consent on several occasions by a priest at the church.

-Malcolm Joe D’Souza, who is 62, was taken into custody on Friday and charged with one count of sexual assault.
+Malcolm Joe D’Souza, who is 62, was arrested on Friday and charged with one count of sexual assault.

+“We certainly see sexual violence is in every single community, profession, or what have you.
+It’s quite prevalent in any community,” Walker said Tuesday.

+“Any time anybody has a position of power or authority over somebody, then that certainly makes things more complicated and more serious.”

-The Roman Catholic Diocese of Calgary says it is co-operating fully with police.
+The Roman Catholic Diocese of Calgary said it was co-operating fully with police.

 “The Roman Catholic Diocese of Calgary has been informed by the Calgary Police Service sex crimes unit that Fr.
-Malcolm D’Souza has been charged with sexual assault in response to historic allegations,” said an emailed statement Tuesday.
+Malcolm D’Souza has been charged with sexual assault in response to historic allegations,” the diocese said in an emailed statement.

 “In October 2018, Bishop (William) McGrattan placed Fr.
 D’Souza on administrative leave and prohibited him from exercising any priestly ministry.”